 - Are you easily fazed?

-- How often do you go out into a social environment or a public place?
+- How often do you prefer to go out into a social environment or a public place?

 - Are you considerate of other people’s feelings?